syncfusion-content/wpf-docs/wpf/SfSchedule/Basic-View.md

 # Schedule Views

-SfSchedule control provides five different types of views to display dates and it can be assigned to the control by using [ScheduleType](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleType.html) property.
+`SfSchedule` control includes five different view styles in showing dates and can be allocated to the control using the property [ScheduleType](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleType.html) property.
 By default the control is assigned with `DayView`.
-Current date will be displayed initially for all the Schedule views.
+Initially, the latest date will be shown for all views of the calendar..

 Schedule provides 5 different types of views which has mentioned below,